cstrangedk/skale-network/README.md

 ## Architecture

-The SKALE network is comprised of sidechains(s-chains), validator nodes, and the Skale Manager.
+The SKALE network is comprised of sidechains(s-chains), validator nodes, the Skale Manager, and the Skale daemon (Skale-d).
 All nodes operate in a containerized architecture to enable enterprise grade performance and optionality.
 Architecture diagram (update?): https://medium.com/skale/the-skale-tech-stack-5beb025acb6a

 ### Sidechains(S-chains)

 A S-chain is simply a blockchain that exists alongside the Ethereum mainnet and runs inside of a Docker container.
 S-chains are elastic because they come in different sizes depending on the needs of the dApp.
 S-chains operate within a daemon named SKALED.

-### SKALE-d

-Each node runs SKALE-d, or Skale-daemon, which is fully compatible with Ethereum.
-It is a fork of Aleth, Ethereum's C++ client (shout out and thank you to the Aleth team).
-SKALE-d uses an improved consensus mechanism and libBLS to enable higher through-put and lower-latency.
-You can read more about SKALE's consensus and BLS rollup in our developer portal here:

-### SKALE Manager
+### Validator Nodes

-SKALE Manager is a series of smart contracts on the Ethereum mainnet.
-These smart contracts orchestrate the Skale network.
-Skale Manager is responsible for the following activities:
-	- node registration
-	- node operation
-	- bounty rewards for validators
-	- S-chain creation
-	- S-chain destruction
+The SKALE network is secured by a group of independent validators.
+These operators can run one or multiple nodes.
+Each validator node must stake SKALE tokens to participate in the network.
+Good behavior is incentivized through bounty rewards and bad behavior is disencentivized through slashing.

+We will provide more information on validator economics before launching the Incentivized DevNet.
+If you'd like to participate in the Incentivized DevNet, please fill out this form: https://skale.network/validators-signup

 ### Docker Containers
 A validator node consists of, at a minimum, the following 3 Docker containers: